French, German and Spanish

 Curricular Activities and Extracurricular Clubs

+UCAPE is an association of schools with a shared vision.
+Its programme helps young people to develop linguistic skills and intercultural understanding.
+The Association offers regular youth conferences and opportunities for young people to meet.
 Through the many opportunities available to them, pupils build a portfolio of linguistic, cultural and citizenship experiences which lead to the award of the UCAPE diploma at both junior and senior level.

 Year Group Specific Opportunities

 There are group exchanges for pupils in S2 and S3 to France, Germany and Spain.
-Senior pupils are also offered individual exchanges to Wellington’s partner schools in these three countries.
+Senior pupils are also offered individual exchanges to Wellington’s partner schools in these countries.